kubeflow/testing/apps-cd/README.md

  * The kubeflow-bot GitHub account is used to create the PRs

+### Adding Applications to continuous delivery

+Here are instructions for adding an application for continous delivery

+* You should add an entry to [applications.yaml](applications.yaml) for that application

+* Set the parameters as needed for that application

+### Defining a New Version/Release For Applications

+* The versions in [applications.yaml](applications.yaml) specify the different releases e.g. master, v0.X, v0.Y, etc... at which to build the applications

+* For every version we define

+  * **tag** This is a label like "vmaster" or "v0.X.1" that will be used to tag the images
+  * The source repos and corresponding branch from which to build the images

+    * Each time the create-runs script is run it will create a pipeline run that uses the tip of that branch for that source

+  * A repo for kubeflow manifests that specifies the branch of the kustomize package to update

 ### Run a pipeline

 To update a specific application